I ran Ornith 1.0 on DGX Spark and compared its Japanese language performance with Gemma 4 / Nemotron

 | 9B Dense (bf16) | ◎ Comfortable | ~18 GB, fits within ~30+ GB including KV cache |

-For straightforward operation on a single DGX Spark, the two choices are 9B bf16 or 35B FP8.
+For a straightforward single-node DGX Spark setup, the choice comes down to either 9B bf16 or 35B FP8.
 I included both in this verification.
-Since 397B cannot run on a single node, I limited it to citing official scores.
+The 397B can't run on a single node, so I'll limit it to citing official scores.

 Setting Up the Verification Environment

 This verification was conducted on a DGX Spark.
-Starting with the setup of Docker, HuggingFace CLI, and uv, I fetched the weights for Ornith 1.0 9B and 35B-FP8 from HuggingFace.
-The 9B consists of 4 shards at approximately 18 GB, and the 35B-FP8 is 30 files at approximately 36 GB.
-Both completed via hf download parallel fetching in approximately 7 minutes and 8 minutes, respectively.
+Starting with Docker, HuggingFace CLI, and uv setup, I pulled the weights for Ornith 1.0 9B and 35B-FP8 from HuggingFace.
+The 9B is a 4-shard configuration at ~18 GB, and the 35B-FP8 is 30 files at ~36 GB.
+Both were downloaded in parallel using hf download, completing in approximately 7 and 8 minutes respectively.

 docker run -d \